-Iran warns U.S. and Israel of revenge after parade attack
+Iran warns U.S. and Israel of revenge after parade attack, Mattis dismisses threat

 The Guard Corps was set up after the 1979 Islamic revolution to protect the Shi’ite clerical ruling system and revolutionary values.
 It answers to Ayatollah Khamenei and has an estimated 125,000-strong military with army, navy and air units.

-Reporting by Bozorgmehr Sharafedin; Writing by Michael Georgy, Editing by Angus MacSwan and Janet Lawrence
+Reporting by Bozorgmehr Sharafedin; Writing by Michael Georgy, Editing by Janet Lawrence, Richard Balmforth